rmcwhae/russellmcwhae.ca/content/journal/siffleur-sufferfest.md

 My point here isn’t to suggest that such pursuits are not worthwhile, but rather that glory and attainment need not be the ultimate goals of such undertakings.
 Relationships are, as we’ve seen here, what really matters.

 In all my years of skiing in avalanche terrain, I have always skied with partners.
 Companion rescue—having some to dig you out if you get buried in an avalanche—won’t do you much good if you have no companions.
-In a way then, what I’ve spent so many years striving for and chasing was right in front of me the whole time: sharing experiences with others.
+In a way then, what I’ve spent so many years striving for was right in front of me the whole time: sharing experiences with others.

 If there is anything I feel called to pursue more these days instead of the outdoors, it is to be more relational, to continue developing meaningful friendships, both in the context of the outdoors and beyond.

 Thanks for reading this trip-report-turned-philosophy-piece.
-See you in the hills—or maybe even just the coffee shop.
+See you in the hills—or maybe just the coffee shop.